ScorchedSkyes/Thinkful-Decoder-Ring/README.md

 ### This project uses string methods, regex, and advanced functions to encode and decode messages.

+Plans are
-Plans are to refactor the code and add psudocode to explain process of each line
+-to refactor the code
+-add pseudocode to explain process of each line -complete